mercoriog/genai/README.md

 # genai
-My personal work for my tesis degree about generative AI using the follow technologies:
+My personal work for my tesis degree about generative AI using the following technologies:
 - Stable Diffusion model (SDXL_1.0_refiner)
 - a custom-trained LoRA model
 - ComfyUI workflow and its API